narcisneacsu194/personal-library/README.md

    ```
   Instead of getting the *commentcount* field now, we get an array with all the comments assigned to the specific book.
 A comment object only displays the id that it has in the database, and the description field.
   We can't make requests to retrieve only comments.
 They can only be retrieved together with a particular book.
-  If this request is made using an invalid id, or a non-existent id in the database, the message **no book exists** will be returned.
+  If this request is made using an invalid id, or a non-existent id in the database, the message **"no book exists"** will be returned.

 * *POST /api/books/:bookId* will create a new comment for a given book.
 A request body like the following is needed: